EvangeliaChatz/museum_template/README.md

 Frontend Project Museum website | HCI Master of Electrical Engineering | University of Patras

-<sup>This is a redesign of the website of the Archaeological Museum of Thessaloniki.</sup>
+<sup>redesign of the website of the Archaeological Museum of Thessaloniki.</sup>

 ## Design Guidlines